FadyHassanein/RAG-With-Deep-Seek/README.md

-# 📘 DocuMind AI
+# 📘 Mind AI

-DocuMind AI is an intelligent document assistant that allows users to upload PDF research documents and interact with them using AI-powered queries.
+Mind AI is an intelligent assistant that allows users to upload PDF research documents and interact with them using AI-powered queries.
 The system processes, indexes, and retrieves relevant document segments to generate precise responses.

 ## 🚀 Features